Skip to main content

 • optimization

-• “The game is also quite polished for an early access game, with smooth performance even on large maps, and a map editor much more powerful than Advance Wars, with everything you need to create anything from simple PvP maps to entire campaigns with scripted events, custom win conditions, and secret triggers.”
+• “The game is quite polished for an early access title, with smooth performance even on large maps, and a powerful map editor allowing creation of everything from simple PvP maps to entire campaigns with scripted events, custom win conditions, and secret triggers.”

 • “Happy with the performance on the Steam Deck.”